lambdaclass/starknet_in_rust/README.md

 ```bash
 $ make test
 ```
-Take into account that some tests use the [RPC State Reader](#rpc-state-reader) so you need a full-node instance.
+Take into account that some tests use the [RPC State Reader](#rpc-state-reader) so you need a full-node instance or an RPC provider that supports Starknet API version 0.5.0.

 ### RPC State Reader